 5. Rinse The Pasta (Only If You’re Going To Chill It)

 If you have ever tried to make pasta for a cold dish then you might have noticed that the sticking of pasta increases.
-The reason behind this fact is that when you refrigerate the pasta they get stick with each other because of the close bond and the presence of excess starch on the surface.
+The reason behind this fact is that when you refrigerate the pasta they stick with each other because of the close bond and the presence of excess starch on the surface.
 As a result, you only get a huge piece of pasta that looks so weird and ugly.

-That’s why in order to prevent this situation you should always rinse pasta before refrigerating it.
+That’s why to prevent this situation you should always rinse pasta before refrigerating it.
 This will remove the excess starch from the surface of the pasta and make it difficult for pasta pieces to stick with each other.

 6. Don’t Let It Sit In The Water Once It’s Cooked

 So, if you are testing the pasta while cooking and find out that it’s perfect then don’t let it sit in the water any longer.
-Make sure that the sauce should be ready before the boiling of pasta.
+Make sure that the sauce is ready before the boiling of pasta.
 In this way, you can get the pasta out of the water as soon as it’s perfectly cooked.

 7. Add The Pasta To The Sauce As Soon As It’s Cooked

-As I have described earlier that leaving the pasta in a colander for a long time will increase the sticking process.
+As I have described earlier leaving the pasta in a colander for a long time will increase the sticking process.
 To avoid the sticking of pasta you should put the sauce in pasta as soon as it’s cooked.